Linear Causal Representation Learning from Unknown Multi-node Interventions: UMN interventional CRL algorithm

 Subsequently, it can be readily verified that the score difference functions $\{\Delta \bss_X^m : m \in \{b_1,\dots,b_n\}\}$ are also linearly independent by leveraging \eqref{eq:dsx-G-lambda-d} and linearly independent columns of $\bLambda$.
 Hence, these score difference functions are sufficient to reconstruct the remaining unavailable score difference functions.
 As such, $\{\Delta \bss_X^m : m \in \{b_1,\dots,b_n\}\}$ serve as \emph{basis score difference} functions.
 We stack these basis score differences, where each is a $d$-dimensional vector, to construct the matrix-valued function $\Delta \bS_X : \mcX \to \R^{d \times n}$, which is used as the basis score difference matrix in the subsequent stages.

+Finally, we note that $\Delta \bS_X$ is directly estimated from samples of $X$ via learning $\{\Delta \bss_X^{b_m} : m \in [n]\}$.
+Since $\Lambda$ encodes the score differences in latent space, it cannot be estimated directly.
+Furthermore, $\bD$ is unknown, and \eqref{eq:def-Sx} is given to emphasize the relationship between observed and latent score differences.

-\paragraph{Stage~2: Identifiability up to an unknown causal order.} We design a process that aggregates score differences of the UMN interventions and obtains a \emph{partial} identifiability guarantee (identifiability up to an unknown causal order) as an intermediate step toward more accurate identifiability.
+\textbf{Stage~2: Identifiability up to an unknown causal order.} We design a process that aggregates score differences of the UMN interventions and obtains a \emph{partial} identifiability guarantee (identifiability up to an unknown causal order) as an intermediate step toward more accurate identifiability.
 Specifically, we linearly aggregate the columns of $\Delta \bS_X$ such that those aggregate scores facilitate identifiability up to an unknown causal order.
 Such mixing of the columns is facilitated by computing $\Delta \bS_X\cdot \bW$, where the mixing matrix $\bW\in\R^{n \times n}$ should be learned.
 Given the decomposition of $\Delta \bS_X$ in \eqref{eq:def-Sx}, if we learn $\bW$ such that $\bD \cdot \bW$ is upper triangular up to a row permutation, then we can subsequently learn an intermediate estimate $\bH^*$ using the image of $\Delta \bS_X$.
-This ensures identifiability up to an unknown causal order since rows of $\bH^*$ will be equal to combinations of rows of $\bGpinv$ up to a causal order.
+This ensures identifiability up to an unknown causal order since rows of $\bH^*$ will be equal to combinations of rows of $\bGpinv$ up to a causal order. \looseness=-1

 We design an iterative process to sequentially learn the columns of $\bW$.
-Specifically, at each iteration of Stage~2, we learn an integer-valued vector $\bw$ such that the projection of $\im(\bS_X \cdot \bw)$ onto the nullspace of the partially recovered encoder estimate becomes a one-dimensional subspace.
-We use $\kappa$ to denote maximum determinant of a matrix in $\{0,1\}^{(n-1)\times(n-1)}$, and show that the set
+Specifically, at each iteration of Stage~2, we learn an integer-valued vector $\bw$ such that the projection of $\im(\Delta \bS_X \cdot \bw)$ onto the nullspace of the partially recovered encoder estimate becomes a one-dimensional subspace.
+To see why this procedure works, note that the function $\Delta \bS_X \cdot \bw$ is essentially a combination of SN latent score differences via \eqref{eq:def-Sx}, and the SN score difference $\nabla \log p_i(z_i \mid z_{\pa(i)}) - \nabla \log q_i(z_i \mid z_{\pa(i)})$ is a one-dimensional subspace if and only if the intervened node $i$ has no parents.
+By taking the projection of the $\im(\Delta \bS_X \cdot \bw)$ onto the nullspace of the partially learned encoder while searching for a desired $\bw$, we ensure that the final encoder estimate $\bH^*$ of this stage will be full-rank.
+Finally, we use $\kappa$ to denote maximum determinant of a matrix in $\{0,1\}^{(n-1)\times(n-1)}$, and show that the set